-The Chaco Fund’s Board members bring compassion, creativity, and a shared sense of the value of education.
+The Chaco Fund team brings compassion, creativity, and a shared belief in the value of education.

 Maritza Chacay Guayupari

 Mateo is the Chaco Fund’s treasurer.
 He served in Peace Corps Bolivia’s agriculture and forestry extension from 2007-8.
 Mateo’s experience living and working in Iñiguazu, one of the remotest villages in the Bolivian Chaco, has underpinned his life’s trajectory since the Peace Corps.
-He now works as an exploratory biologist, and has led conservation research and education projects in wild areas of the United States, Africa, and Latin America over the past decade.
+He now works as a conservation biologist, and has led conservation research and education projects in wild areas of the United States, Africa, and Latin America over the past decade.
 Mateo is an avid outdoorsman, linguist, and singer-songwriter.
-He currently resides in Chicago.

 Member at Large